-Evidence – Now give examples, quotes, scientific concepts and laws and/or the parts of the scenario that are relevant to the point that you are making.
+Evidence – Now give examples, quotes, scientific concepts, laws and/or the parts of the scenario that are relevant to the point that you are making.
 The idea is to prove the claim you stated in the first sentence.

 Explain – This means give reasons.
 So, give reasons why your evidence supports your main point.
-So, in the sentence before you might have said that there are gas laws and what they are, now you say why those gas laws justify the point you are making.
-You are talking about how or why, but don’t describe, make sure you explain.
+So, in the sentence before, you might have said that there are gas laws and what they are, now you say why those gas laws justify the point you are making.
+You are talking about how or why, but don’t describe; make sure you explain.

-Link – What is the connection to the information you have been given.
-Bring it back to the scenario, situation, issue, problem etc.
+Link – What is the connection to the information you have been given?
+Bring it back to the scenario, situation, issue, problem, etc.

 P (Point)